-Understanding the nature of risks and how to manage these risks is vital for life insurance.
-Subject CP1 provides a fundamental background to different types of risk from an actuarial perspective and how these risks can be managed.
+Understanding the nature of risks and how to manage these risks is vital for business entities and other organisations.
+Actuarial Practice (Subject CP1) provides a fundamental background to different types of risk from an actuarial perspective and how these risks can be managed.